ashleyvest5/project1/README.md

 # Sprints
 - Sprint 0
-Setup directory
+Setup directory, setup HTML.
 - Sprint 1
 Serve and display hard coded data for test.
 - Sprint 2
 Allow users to create accounts and add personalized info to their account.
 - Sprint 3
-setup the create function so the user can add food
+setup the create function so the user can add food.
 - Sprint 4
-Setup delete function so the user can all to delete meal
+Setup delete function so the user can all to delete meal.
 - Sprint 5
 Setup update function to allow user to make changes to the existing post.
 - Sprint 6
-Add to Heroku
+Nutritionix API.
 - Sprint 7
+Add to Heroku.
+- Sprint 8
 Extra Stuff if we have time.